mevalphaleak/BetaRPC-setup/README.md

 ![](menu2.png)

-To make sure that you can leverage all features of BetaRPC and capable of "un-stucking" pending transactions it's also recommended to enable ability to set "Transaction Nonce" manually, this option can be found under `Settings` -> `Advanced`:
+To make sure that you can leverage all features of BetaRPC and capable of "un-stucking" pending transactions it's also highly recommended to enable ability to set "Transaction Nonce" manually, this option can be found under `Settings` -> `Advanced`:

 ![](menu3.png)